 A public relations career appeals to eager individuals who seek to get challenged, receive unique rewards, and grab exciting opportunities in the industry (The Graduate School of Political Management-The George Washington University, 2020).
 Successful PR professionals are unprejudiced, good-natured, detail-oriented, and work well even under pressure.

 Working in PR always involves delivering a certain message and image to the media and people.
-Suffice to say, PR professionals must manifest persuasiveness and a deep grasp of rhetoric as it deals with spoken and written language (Best Colleges, 2020).
+Suffice it to say, PR professionals must manifest persuasiveness and a deep grasp of rhetoric as it deals with spoken and written language (Best Colleges, 2020).

 The U.S. Bureau of Labor Statistics expects high demand for PR professionals from 2019 to 2029.
 Specifically, the BLS expects a 7% increase in the demand for PR specialists within the period (BLS, 2021).